second-ed/polars-pipe/README.md

 ## `check_expected_cols`
-Check whether the expected columns are in the lf schema.
+Check whether the expected columns are in the lazyframe schema.
 Raises a ValueError if any are missing.

 ## `add_hash_col`
-Generate deterministic hashes of the values in non-system-columns for each row in the lf.
+Generate deterministic hashes of the values in non-system-columns for each row in the lazyframe.
-If the column `sys_col_row_hash` is already present in the lf, it returns the lf unchanged.
+If the column `sys_col_row_hash` is already present in the lazyframe, it returns the lazyframe unchanged.
 This stage cannot be skipped.